emilyjspencer/boris_bikes_javascript/README.md

 * A simple OOP application that emulates the Santender Cycles (formerly Barclays Cycle Hire), and more popularly known as Boris bikes, a public bicycle hire scheme in London

 * This application was test-driven using JavaScript and the Jasmine testing framework
-* Demonstrates principles such as encaspulation, tdd, dry code

 ### User Stories